 Workers should be properly trained in the operation of machinery, and the site properly managed according to legal standards.

 Unfortunately, the list of potential construction site dangers is endless.
 Generally, most construction site accidents could have been prevented by the proper enforcement of safety practices.
-But our Arlington Heights construction accident lawyers help victims that have been injured by:
+Unfortunately, this does not always happen, leading to problems, including: